Mu-abdullah/worktopia-mobile/README.md

 # Worktopia

-Worktopia is a Flutter application designed to [brief description of your app's purpose].
+Worktopia is a Flutter application designed to Record employee data and record it for reference at any time using Firebase.

 ## Table of Contents
 - [Description](#description)